puppetlabs-toy-chest/puppet-quest-guide/quests/agent_run.md

 ## Classification

-To make something more interesting happen, you'll have to specify a desired state for some resources on the `hello.puppet.vm` system.
+To make something more interesting happen, you'll have to specify a desired state for some resources on the `agent.puppet.vm` system.

 <div class = "lvm-task-number"><p>Task 15:</p></div>

 Remember, the Puppet code you use to describe how you want a node to be configured is kept on the Puppet master.
-End your SSH session on the `hello.puppet.vm` agent node to return to the Puppet master:
+End your SSH session on the `agent.puppet.vm` agent node to return to the Puppet master:

     exit